Description

 Tried: Run strings vuln hoping to find the win function name and its address directly.

-strings prints hahaexploitgobrrr as a symbol name string but gives no numeric address.
-Addresses are only available after linking and must be read with nm or readelf -s; strings only scans for printable character sequences and has no concept of the symbol table.
+strings prints hahaexploitgobrrr as a name and gives you no address.
+Addresses only exist after linking and come from nm or readelf -s; strings scans for printable character runs and knows nothing about the symbol table.

 Tried: Use Ghidra to look for a buffer overflow or stack smash rather than a heap UAF.

-Ghidra decompiles the allocation and free paths clearly, but if you focus on stack frames you will not see a vulnerability there - the struct is heap-allocated and there is no classic overflow.
-The bug is a freed-but-not-nulled heap pointer, which only becomes visible when you trace the doProcess indirect call back to user_ptr after the free.
+Ghidra decompiles the allocation and free paths clearly, but studying the stack frames turns up nothing: the struct is heap-allocated and there is no classic overflow here.
+The bug is a freed pointer that was never nulled, and it only becomes visible when you trace the doProcess indirect call back to the user pointer after the free.

 Learn more